I just had to share this with you about the best survival machete features…

 In fact, I wanted to give you my own take on their article because…

-1. They touched on some great tips (I’ll share below) but missed some very important reasons why the machete is one of the most powerful additions to any 12-layer survival weapons blueprint.; and…
+1. They touched on some great tips (I’ll share below) but missed some very important reasons why the machete is one of the most powerful additions to any survival weapons arsenal; and…

 2. Our own Guardian machete’s unique design allows it to achieve feats no other machete is capable of – so…